Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Long before the Catacombs became commercialized, electrically lit and properly mapped, people wandered down here to explore these creepy places freely.
 Eventually, the Catacombs were partly cordoned off, with only a portion now available to visit.

-Some people insist on going beyond these "permitted" areas, however.
-The taste of the forbidden is never far away...
+Some people still insist on exploring beyond these "permitted" areas, however.

 The cataphiles of Paris

-There are many Paris Catacombs stories, and with only a small portion of the tunnels open to the public, it is inevitable that adventurers will want to explore the rest and uncover their hidden stories.
+There are many Paris Catacombs stories, and with only a small portion of the tunnels open to the public, it is inevitable that adventurers will want to explore the rest.

-People have been visiting the tunnels for centuries but wandering off without a guide or off the official paths has been illegal since 1955.
+People have been visiting the tunnels for centuries but wandering off the official paths has been illegal since 1955.

-Many of these cataphiles became particularly active during the May 1968 street revolts, when students used the Catacombs to circumvent police barricades.
-By the 1980s, being a cataphile was often a lifestyle choice, with manholes almost turning into revolving doors, and some underground chambers so crowded their party music clashed with that of neighbouring tunnels.
+Many cataphiles became particularly active during the May 1968 street revolts, when students used the Catacombs to circumvent police barricades.
+By the 1980s, some underground chambers were so crowded their party music clashed with that of neighboring tunnels.

-That said, the arrival of Covid-19 had an unexpected effect on the Catacombs: it encouraged illegal gatherings, where young people could get together away from prying eyes − and from curfews.
+That said, the arrival of Covid-19 had an unexpected effect on the Catacombs: it encouraged illegal gatherings away from curfews.

 THE FIRST CATAPHILE: PHILIBERT ASPAIRT